Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Introduction

 \section{Introduction}

-Modern projects are getting more complex~\cite{Baccarini1996201, Williams1999269}.
-They are getting complicated, involved, intricate, and they consist of many varied interrelated parts.
-The successful completion of such complex projects requires coordinated operation of a number of highly-specialized people, often organized as teams of sub-contractors~\cite{anderssonManagingConstructions}.
-For instance, in the home-building industry, typically, 30 to 40 individual sub-contractors are involved in completing 100 to 150 separate activities within a single residential construction~\cite{walshConstuction}.
+Consider a complex project: involved, intricate, and consisting of many varied yet interrelated parts.
+The successful completion of such a project requires coordinated cooperation of a number of experts---people and companies---often organized as teams of subcontractors~\cite{Williams1999269}.
+For instance, in the construction industry, to build an apartment building (a rather standard endeavor), typically, 30 to 40 individual sub-contractors are involved in 100 to 150 separate activities~\cite{walshConstuction}.

-Indeed, distributing parts of the complex projects among multiple sub-contractors is common~\cite{charrelProjectManagement}.
-According to Edwards~\cite{doi:10.1142/S1609945103000406}, the proportions of constructions employees employed by sub-contractors in years 1983--1998 UK has grown by 20\%.
-Between 2008 and 2011 the number of people who work as freelancers in UK has increased by 12\%~\cite{freelancersIncrease}, and in 2012 in Australia, 17.2\% of the workforce were self-employed (with 8.5\% as independent contractors)~\cite{australiaContractors}.
-These are only the few examples of the growing tendency.
-We envision that with the proliferation of maturing crowd-sourcing and collaboration platforms, we will witness the further growth in this tendency as crowd-sourcing will become an attractive paradigm for hiring sub-contractors.
+Assigning sub-tasks of a complex project to subcontractors is common.
+In the UK, the proportions of construction employees employed by sub-contractors in years 1983--1998 has grown by 20\%~\cite{doi:10.1142/S1609945103000406}.
+In the UK, between 2008 and 2011, the number of freelancers increased by 12\%; in Australia in 2012, 17.2\% of the workforce were self-employed (8.5\% as independent contractors).
+These are only a few examples of a growing tendency to develop projects by employing many specialized sub-contractors instead of a single company.

-Nevertheless, it is not clear how to organize the market for the complex project issuer (in this paper referred to as client) and the teams of sub-contractors (in this paper referred to as agents).
-The interaction between the agents, applying for an employment in a project, and the client is described in the \emph{hiring a team} problem~\cite{Iwasaki:2007:FMH:1781894.1781924, Garg:2003:CGG:779928.779982, Archer:2007:FPM:1186810.1186813, Talwar:2003:PTF:646517.696327, Chen:2010:FMD:1917827.1918350, Chen:2007:CLE:1283383.1283459, Karlin:2005:BVF:1097112.1097495}.
-In the hiring a team problem, there is a client issuing a project, and a set of agents having their private costs of participating in the project.
-The agents may have different sets of skills and only certain coalitions are able to complete the project on time.
-The project is put on auction---after the agents came up with their bids, which indicate the amount of money they require for participation, the client selects the cheapest feasible coalition, i.e., the team of agents that is able to complete the project on time, with the lowest total bid.
+Nevertheless, it is not clear how to organize the market both for the issuer of the project (in this paper, called the client) and the subcontractors (later called the agents).
+Interaction between the agents applying for the employment in a project and the client is captured by the \emph{hiring a team} problem~\cite{Chen:2007:CLE:1283383.1283459, Iwasaki:2007:FMH:1781894.1781924, Chen:2010:FMD:1917827.1918350}.
+The agents have private costs of participating in the project and may have different skills, thus only certain teams are able to complete the project on time.
+The client organizes an auction in which individual agents place their bids, i.e., their required salaries.
+After collecting the bids, the client selects the cheapest feasible team, i.e., the set of agents able to complete the project on time with the lowest total bid.